keerthias/ICADnet/README.md

 This repository contains all the necessary files and configurations required to set up and run ICADnet, enabling users to easily deploy and validate the network in their own environment.
 # Usage
+ You can run the ready-to-use ICADnet docker container with the following command: